talyaron/fullstack-feb23/06-React/08-react-router-dom/home-puzzles/task.md

 1. after creating a new project, install react-router-dom and create base routes.
--- they should include home page (that contained a homepage header and links to other routes) -- a route that is called "settings" in the setting route show a button that navigates back home, and a foum with two fields: name and last name.
+-- they should include home page (that contained a homepage header and links to other routes) -- a route that is called "settings" in the setting route show a button that navigates back home, and a form with two fields: name and last name.

 **task:**
 if the user did not write anything in the feilds, what they navigate bck home they will be allowed to do so.